 Bin bad socks

 Grab a bin, open your drawer, and prepare to prune your existing stock of bad socks.
 Socks with “breather holes” for your big toes promise only shame.
-Imagine yourself invited to impromptu after dinner drinks at a friend’s house.
+Imagine being invited to impromptu after-dinner drinks at a friend’s house.
 What happens if you’re politely requested to take off your shoes to save the new carpet?
 Learn to darn, or else chuck out anything with holes.